cruzgerman216/CTC-FE-Code-Labs/C10-review/exercises.md

 Log the evaluation of a and b using the following [operators](https://www.w3schools.com/js/js_operators.asp)

 - Multiplication
-- subtraction
+- Subtraction
-- division
+- Division
 - Modulus
 - Exponentiation
-- Division
 - Increment
-- decrement
+- Decrement

 ## Exercise 8